Chart Color Schemes

 Erskineville lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Erskineville's population is estimated at around 10,697 as of Nov 2025.
-This reflects an increase of 1,040 people (10.8%) since the 2021 Census, which reported a population of 9,657 people.
-The change is inferred from the resident population of 10,495, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 35 validated new addresses since the Census date.
-This level of population equates to a density ratio of 13,206 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Erskineville's 10.8% growth since the 2021 census exceeded the state (7.6%), along with the metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.
+The population of Erskineville is estimated at around 10,713 as of Feb 2026.
+This reflects an increase of 1,056 people since the 2021 Census which reported a population of 9,657 people.
+The change is inferred from the resident population of 10,495 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 13,225 persons per square kilometer, placing Erskineville in the top 10% of national locations assessed by AreaSearch.
+The suburb's 10.9% growth since the 2021 census exceeded both state (7.8%) and Greater Sydney figures, marking it as a growth leader in the region.
+Overseas migration contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth for Australian statistical areas, with Erskineville expected to grow by 2,244 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.5% in total over the 17 years.
+Future population trends project an above median growth, with Erskineville expected to grow by 2,277 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.6% in total over the 17 years.

 Frequently Asked Questions - Population